flitnetics/APIVault/README.md

 ![summary](https://raw.githubusercontent.com/muhammadn/APIVault/master/API_gateway.png)

+**Docker Image is WIP - We intend to release Kubernetes support as that makes sense**

 ## Installation steps
 1. Clone this repository
-2. Edit database.yml, include your database credentials, edit secrets.yml (if you have rails you can run `rake secret` to generate one) - this is needed for JWT Token. then edit servers.yml which contains your *hostname* which is used to run APIVault, and the real backend server http://url_backendapi (need http:// or https://) in url_endpoint and your microservice's JWT secrets.
+2. Edit apivault.yml, include your database credentials, secrets.yml (if you have rails you can run `rake secret` to generate one) - this is needed for JWT Token.
+3. Edit microservices.yml which contains your *hostname* which is used to run APIVault, and the real backend server http://url_backendapi (need http:// or https://) in url_endpoint and your microservice's JWT secrets.
+(NOTE: This is different than APIVault's)

-   NOTE: You can use either *mysql*, *postgres* and *mssql* adapters, depending how your current data is stored. sqlite is not supported at the moment but you can modify the source to support it.
-3. go build
+4. go build
-4. upload APIVault binary to your server and if you want to change the port that binds APIVault runs you can simply run `export PORT="your-port-number"`, example `export PORT="8080"`
+5. upload APIVault binary to your server and if you want to change the port that binds APIVault runs you can simply run `export PORT="your-port-number"`, example `export PORT="8080"`
-5. copy config config/ folder in the same directory as APIVault binary in your server and _run APIVault as a normal user privileges (not root!)_
+6. copy config config/ folder in the same directory as APIVault binary in your server and _run APIVault as a normal user privileges (not root!)_